-This region features the Ascutney Mountain resort, a ski area in West Windsor that has been in existence for over 60 years.
-Skiers and riders will find a mountain with a summit elevation of 2,520 feet, 57 trails, and six lifts.
-There are 150 acres of groomed trails and 50 acres of tree skiing and glades.
-Snowmaking covers 95% of the area.
+This region features the Ascutney Mountain resort (closed for the 2011-2012 ski season; future opening has not yet been determined), a ski area in West Windsor that has been in existence for over 60 years.
+(Skiers and riders found a mountain with a summit elevation of 2,520 feet, 57 trails, and six lifts.
+There are 150 acres of trails and 50 acres of tree skiing and glades.)

-In the summer, there are hiking trails in the region, including one to the peak of Mount Ascutney.
+In the summer, there are hiking trails in the region, including one to the peak of Mount Ascutney, as well as the Summit Road to drive to the top, in Ascutney State Park.
 Canoe, kayak and rowboat rentals are available at Wilgus State Park on the Connecticut River.
 Small ponds in the area open to the public include Mill Pond and Stoughton Pond.
+For river and other outdoor adventures Great River Outfitters offers year round outings for all ages and skills.

 The historic, upscale town of Woodstock is a short drive from this region, as is the Okemo Ski resort in Ludlow.